Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Observational Properties among Pulses

-These results indicate that the groups of pulses could be divided into two categories, with two different behaviours.
+These results indicate that the groups of pulses could be divided into two categories with two different behaviors.
 The first category, with $P_1$ and $P_2$, is different from the rest of the pulse groups.
-In the first group of 2 pulses ($P_1$ and $P_2$), the peak energy $E_{\rm p}$ does not change, while the spectral slope $\alpha$ exhibits a clear softening.
+In the first group of two pulses ($P_1$ and $P_2$), the peak energy $E_{\rm p}$ does not change, while the spectral slope $\alpha$ exhibits a clear softening.
 Compared to the second category, with the later pulse groups ($P_3$--$P_6$), there is a change, with both $\alpha$ and $E_{\rm p}$ decreasing.
-However, within this second category the distributions are not significantly different.
-Based on this analysis alone, it can, therefore, be argued that these two categories represent different types of spectral characteristic and, therefore, possibly, different emissions.
+However, within this second category, the distributions are not significantly different.
+Based on this analysis alone, it can, therefore, be argued that these two categories represent different types of spectral characteristics and, therefore, possibly different emissions.

-The comparison between the fluxes and pulse durations are shown in the bottom panels in Figure \ref{fig:distrubution_best_model}.
+The comparison between the fluxes and pulse durations is shown in the bottom panels of Figure \ref{fig:distrubution_best_model}.
 The fluxes have a similar pattern as $\alpha$.
-There is a steady decrease, except for the last two groups which have a similar distribution.
-Finally, the pulse duration distributions are comparable and the first three groups have increasing averaged values.
+There is a steady decrease, except for the last two groups, which have a similar distribution.
+Finally, the pulse duration distributions are comparable, and the first three groups have increasing average values.

-Another way to compare the variation of emission properties in between pulses, is to study the maximal value of the parameters of $\alpha$ and $E_{\rm p}$ in each pulse, and study how they vary.
+Another way to compare the variation of emission properties in between pulses is to study the maximal value of the parameters of $\alpha$ and $E_{\rm p}$ in each pulse and how they vary.
 Note that $\alpha_{\rm max}$ and $E_{\rm p, max}$ do not necessarily need to be at the same time bin.
-In upper panels in Figure \ref{fig:max} we present $\alpha_{\rm max} = \alpha_{\rm max}(t)$ and $E_{\rm p, max} = E_{\rm p, max}(t)$ versus time, respectively.
+In the upper panels in Figure \ref{fig:max}, we present $\alpha_{\rm max} = \alpha_{\rm max}(t)$ and $E_{\rm p, max} = E_{\rm p, max}(t)$ versus time.
 Here, the trend of softening is again revealed for $\alpha_{\rm max}$.
 Later pulses typically have smaller $\alpha_{\rm max}$.
-There is also a trend that $\alpha_{\rm max}$ for the first pulse is softer, the further it is delayed from the trigger.
-For $E_{\rm p, max}$, however, there is no trend, and the distinction between the two categories from the KS tests, are not as apparent.
-This means that, when it comes to $E_{\rm p, max} $ and $\alpha_{\rm max}$, it is mainly the spectral shape that changes and not the location of the peak energy, when we compare the 6 pulse groups.
+There is also a trend that $\alpha_{\rm max}$ for the first pulse is softer the further it is delayed from the trigger.
+For $E_{\rm p, max}$, however, there is no trend, and the distinction between the two categories from the K-S test is not as apparent.
+This means that, when it comes to $E_{\rm p, max} $ and $\alpha_{\rm max}$, it is mainly the spectral shape that changes and not the location of the peak energy when we compare the six pulse groups.